-The “File format and document extension do not match” error message appear when a user tries to open certain files in Microsoft Office, especially Microsoft Excel.
-All previously saved data is deleted when the “Yes” button is pressed.
+- The “File format and document extension do not match” error message appears when a user tries to open certain files in Microsoft Office, especially Microsoft Excel.

 What is the reason for the “File format and extension do not match” error?